Akshaya2302/Daily-C-program/README.md

 9th dec
 Due to my health issues i couldn't do my c program properly
 so today i have done a program where it was teached by my teacher in class,the porgram was about counting a vowel in a gievn word using string function.
+10th dec
+today  i did 3 programs at my lab itself.
+1.about pointers
+2.insertion of an element in an array.
+3.swapping using pointers.